epsxy/aurora/README.md

 # gommitizen

 A simple cross platform git commit CLI.
-Inspired from [commitizen](https://github.com/commitizen/cz-cli).
+Inspired from [commitizen](https://github.com/commitizen/cz-cli) and using the amazing [promptui](https://github.com/manifoldco/promptui) library.

 This tool aims to quickly creates commits that follow the [conventional commits](https://www.conventionalcommits.org) spec.
 It currently supports just a simple part of the spec: generating commit messages of the form: